skuep/GBB15/README.md

 ````

 "Chamber" thermistor in this configuration is a SMD thermistor on the PCB.
 It reads probably 15-20°C above the actual chamber temperature, when the stepper motors are enabled and running.
 To get better chamber temp readings, you can use TH_A or TH_B to connect a remote thermistor (in case you don't need those for monitoring the motor temperatures).
-Revision B of the GBB15 will be able to read a remote thermistor on the STOP2 (endstop) pin.
+Alternatively you can even use the STOP1 (All revisions) and STOP2 (Rev. B and up) pins for analog readings.
+Easiest is a through-hole 100K B3950 NTC crimped into a JST PH2.0 and connected to one of the mentioned header pins.